-cc20, cc30, cc35, cc50, cc60 Generate code for compute capability 2.0, 3.0, 3.5, 5.0 or 6.0 respectively; multiple selections are valid. cuda7.5 or 7.5 Specify the CUDA 7.5 version of the toolkit.
-This is the default. cuda8.0 or 8.0 Specify the CUDA 8.0 version of the toolkit. fastmath Use routines from the fast math library. fermi Generate code for Fermi Architecture equivalent to NVIDIA compute capability $2.x. \\$ [no]flushz Control flush-to-zero mode for floating point computations in the GPU code. keep Keep the kernel files. kepler Generate code for Kepler Architecture equivalent to NVIDIA compute capability 3.x. maxregcount:n Specify the maximum number of registers to use on the GPU.
+cc20, cc30, cc35, cc50, cc60, cc70 Generate code for compute capability 2.0, 3.0, 3.5, 5.0, 6.0, or 7.0 respectively; multiple selections are valid. cuda7.5 or 7.5 Specify the CUDA 7.5 version of the toolkit.
+This is the default. cuda8.0 or 8.0 Specify the CUDA 8.0 version of the toolkit. cuda9.0 or 9.0 Specify the CUDA 9.0 version of the toolkit. deepcopy Enable full deep copy of aggregate data structions in OpenACC; Fortran only. fastmath Use routines from the fast math library. [no]flushz Control flush-to-zero mode for floating point computations in the GPU code. [no]fma Do [not] generate fused multiply-add instructions. keep Keep the kernel files. kepler Generate code for Kepler Architecture equivalent to NVIDIA compute capability 3.x. maxregcount:n Specify the maximum number of registers to use on the GPU.
 Leaving this blank indicates no limit. [no]fma Control generation of fused multiply-add instructions. noL1 Prevent the use of L1 hardware data cache to cache global variables. [no]rdc Control generation of relocatable device code (default on).